Hated by Gollum, for ruining perfectly good fresh fish, this stew is an old family recipe of the Gamgee’s, featuring Sams favourite – potatoes!

 This is great served with chunks of sourdough bread.
 I have been making this to take to work, for my lunches.

-A great, meat-free version of a shephards pie.
+A great, meat-free version of a shephards pie topped with sweet potatoes

 Packed full of veg and healthy lentils, this is very filling.
 Best served with my garlic flatbreads.